sapcc/maintenance-controller/README.md

         value: "true"
         remove: false
 ```
-Spzified instances can than be used to configure node specific transition behavior by defining plugin chains.
+Specified instances can than be used to configure node specific transition behavior by defining plugin chains.
 The controller looks up annotations of the form ```prefix-state-plugintype``` where ```prefix``` is the configured prefix of the global configuration, ```state``` is one of ```operational, required or in-maintenance``` and ```plugintype``` is one of ```check, trigger or notify```.
 So there are nine chains to be configured if desired.
 Chains be undefined or empty.
-Trigger and Notification chains are configured by specifing the desired instance names sperated by ```&&```, e.g. ```prefix-operational-trigger=alter && othercheckplugin```
+Trigger and Notification chains are configured by specifing the desired instance names sperated by ```&&```, e.g. ```prefix-operational-trigger=alter && othertriggerplugin```
 Check chains be build using boolean expression, e.g. ```prefix-in-maintenance-check=transition && !(a || b)```

 ### Check Plugins